diegopoza/guest-writer/articles/section-e.markdown

 }
 ```

-Then, append the code snippet below in the `onPressed()` function of the logout button in `/lib/screens/profile.dart` file:
+Then, append the code snippet below in the `onPressed()` function of the logout button in `/lib/screens/profile.dart`:

 ```dart
 dispatch(GetReceivedURLAction());